 Applicants must complete a series of registrations and enrollments to submit applications in response to this FOA.
-Applicants not currently registered with System for Award Management (SAM) and Grants.gov should allow at least four weeks to complete these requirements.
+Applicants not currently registered with SAM and Grants.gov should allow at least 4 weeks to complete these requirements.

 You should start the process as soon as possible.